 The team must ensure that appropriate initial investigations have been performed.
-Consideration should be given to renal ultrasound as it is recognised that there is an increased frequency of structural renal anomalies associated with external ear malformations69.
+Consideration should be given to renal ultrasound as it is recognised that there is an increased frequency of structural renal anomalies associated with external ear malformations in some studies67.
+However, other studies report no increased prevalence^{68,69}.
 A CT scan of the patient's head to assess the presence and anatomy of the ossicles is not generally indicated in the early years.
 Usually this would be undertaken when it might influence decisions regarding interventions.
-Baseline clinical photographs are helpful as are age-appropriate audiological assessments.
+Baseline clinical photographs are helpful.
+Age-appropriate audiological assessments are important.
 Onward referral to other healthcare professionals such as geneticists should be streamlined and communication with referring doctors, general practitioners and local audiology teams is essential.
+The opportunity to spend time with the team psychologist should be offered if available.

-As per Newborn Hearing Screening Programme (NHSP) guidance, babies with microtia and atresia should be referred directly to the local Audiology department performing diagnostic assessment by ABR.
+As per Newborn Hearing Screening Programme (NHSP) guidance, babies with Microtia and Atresia should be referred directly to the local audiology department performing diagnostic assessment by auditory brainstem response testing (ABR).
 The standard newborn hearing screen should not be performed.
 The goal of diagnostic assessment is both to establish the hearing threshold in the unaffected ear and to understand as much as possible about the hearing in the atretic ear.
-The priority is testing of the cochlea for the ear with atresia (bone conduction testing).
+The priority is testing of the cochlea for the ear with Atresia (bone conduction testing).
 Knowledge about the cochlear function in this ear is essential to determine management and intervention options, and to inform discussions with the family.

-The need for masked behavioural assessments in unilateral cases and for babies over 3 months of age means that the initial assessment by auditory brainstem response testing (ABR) is a crucial time to determine information about the true hearing levels of the affected ear, and in particular the cochlear function.
+The need for masked behavioural assessments in unilateral cases and for babies over 3 months of age means that the initial assessment by ABR is a crucial time to determine information about the true hearing levels of the affected ear, and in particular the cochlear function.
 For bilateral cases the goal is to demonstrate the level of cochlear function in both ears, without the requirement for masking, before 3 months of age.
 Clear guidance on the diagnostic testing that should be performed is outlined in the early assessment guidance published through NHSP and should be followed.
 Babies should be seen within 4 weeks of referral as per standards for newborn hearing screening.

 Most cases of congenital ear malformations are obvious at birth.
 It should be noted that patients with stenotic ear canals could escape diagnosis and be mistakenly managed as having persistent middle ear effusions.
 Any narrow canal with non-visualised tympanic membrane and persistent tympanometry findings of immobile tympanic membranes should be treated with caution.
-In smaller centres where there is less experience with permanent childhood hearing loss and atresia, advice on testing and management should be sought.
+In smaller centres where there is less experience with permanent childhood hearing loss and Atresia, advice on testing and management should be sought.
 Ideally this should be done ahead of the appointment so that the family can be fully informed and have all their questions answered.
 The ABR traces obtained and their interpretation should be reviewed by an external reviewer within an established local peer review programme or external expert.